jvillanueva3651/HabitGuard/README.md

 ![profile_updated_toast.png](app/src/main/res/drawable/profile_updated_toast.png)

-The next step is for the user to click the hamburger in the upper left corner to start scheduling habits and transactions.
+The next step is for the user to click the hamburger in the upper left corner to expand the menu for the Home, Calendar, and Finance menu.

 ![hamburger_screen.png](app/src/main/res/drawable/hamburger_screen.png)